808sam/Matlab/readme.txt

 Local minimum of 3.444E-05 when harvesting every 32859 ticks (27.4 minutes).
 70% of maximum

 Notable points:
-Harvesting every ~7 minutes gives >99% high a yield as harvesting every tick.
+Harvesting every ~7 minutes gives >99% the yield of harvesting every game tick.
 Equivalent yield to "low lag" peak when harvesting every ~20.8 minutes

 For the non-technical
-1 tick = 1/20 a second
+1 game tick = 1/20 a second
 Mulitply yield values by 72000 to get how much sugarcane you can expect per hour from each sugarcane planted.